learn-co-curriculum/multiphase-wsl-env-python/README.md

 [pyenv-installer]: https://github.com/pyenv/pyenv-installer

 Unlike nvm, pyenv does not automatically add its startup lines to your shell startup file.
 The shell startup file enables you to interact with your programs via the Ubuntu terminal.
-Thus, if you don't update this file, when you try to use pyenv, you will recieve the message `bash: command not found: pyenv`.
+Thus, if you don't update this file, when you try to use pyenv, you will receive the message `bash: command not found: pyenv`.

 The file that you have to update will depend on which shell you are running.
 You can check which shell you have from your terminal by running the command: